WorksBetter/test-project/SecurePrivacy/README.md

       dotnet run
       ```
     - This backend provides API endpoints for CRUD operations, and integrates with MongoDB to store and retrieve data.
 It also ensures GDPR compliance with the necessary data privacy measures.

+      > **Note:** The API is setup to run on port `5036`, incase this port is running a different process on your system, you can update it in both API and UI projects.

 ## Functionality